 Soooo everybody gets a trophy!
 Yaaassss.

 If students are going to write their own argument, they need to analyze and evaluate arguments written by others first.

 By analyzing the arguments of others, our students will gain better perspective of what it means to argue logically, fairly, and credibly; they'll learn by observing both example and non-example.
-This has tremendous real-world takeaway because with these skills, our learners can effectively evaluate those arguments which undoubtedly exist all around them in the modern...
+This has a tremendous real-world takeaway because with these skills, our learners can effectively evaluate those arguments which undoubtedly exist all around them in the modern...

-The art of summarizing is a lot harder than it sounds, but it's an essential part of the note taking process...
+The art of summarizing is a lot harder than it sounds, but it's an essential part of the note-taking process...

 Being able to effectively summarize information will help students expeditiously unpack their research to the reader.

 To this end, I'd like to share a few useful activities for teaching summary-writing with your scholars.

 One way I manage to teach the art of conciseness is through a one-sentence summary-writing activity I developed, fashioned after my love for Twitter.
 In 30 words or less (as opposed to 140 characters), students are asked to capture the essence of an article's main idea.
 It really requires them to think critically about the content and creatively about expression.